 Prior to this I was the Co-Chair of the Organs Block, the Metabolism & Nutrition Block, and the former Integration & Consolidation Block for the School of Medicine.

-I have mentored over 25 students in curriculum projects, which to date, we have co-authored 24 cases and multiple web-based teaching modules, in addition to a variety of smaller but valuable projects.
+I mentored over 25 students in curriculum projects and have co-authored 24 cases and multiple web-based teaching modules.
 Several modules have been adapted for use at: University of Colorado Medical School, Muhimbili University College of Health Sciences, Tanzania, and University of Alberta Hospital, Canada.
 Work has been presented at the WGEA conference and also at http://www.aamc.org/mededportal.